 As for the most important tech contributor to the Echo Show’s video calls, we have each device’s camera to consider.
-Whereas the Echo Show 8’s resolution is an awesome alternative to the 10’s, price-wise, Show-goers will find that the camera tech powering the Show’s visual experiences is more comparable between the Echo Show 5 and the Echo Show 8:
+Whereas the Echo Show 15’s resolution is an awesome alternative to the 10’s, price-wise, show-goers will find that the camera tech powering the Show 8 and 10’s visual experiences is best:

 - Echo Show 5: A one-megapixel front-facing camera.